Governance creates room for change

 We study Finland’s sustainable development policy and the activities to promote the circular economy at different levels of society.
 Among other things, we explore the activities of the Competence Centre for Sustainable and Innovative Public Procurement (KEINO) and participate in the administrative co-development projects and the ecological transition process in Tampere region.
 We consider what kind of governance would be more empathetic and transparent, thus enhancing sharing and trust in the society.
 In addition, we highlight the Finnish and international pioneers, both at the level of a state and municipalities.

 A just transition in the everyday life of citizens

-We study the distribution of the use of natural resources and consumption opportunities in Finnish society, as well as digital tools and online environments whose goal is to spread information and help people transform their daily lives so that they involve sustainable and fair consumption.
+In order to pursue sustainability, the patterns of private consumption need to change significantly.
+We study the development and use of indicators and tools such as footprint calculators.
+We aim to broaden the use of footprint data in the development products and services, and to better support changes in everyday life towards sustainability.
 In concrete terms, we examine carbon footprint calculators and personal carbon budgeting tools such as Sitoumus2050 and experiments that promote everyday changes such as the international Sustainable Lifestyles Accelerator project.
-Our inquiry focuses on the administrators and users of these tools and environments, as well as on the new types of relationships and orientations created by these tools and environments.
+Our inquiry focuses on the administrators and users of these tools, as well as on the new types of relationships and orientations created by these tools and their digital environments.

-We develop new tools for regulating consumption with a special emphasis on issues concerning the fair distribution of consumption opportunities and the broader systemic conditions for changing private consumption.
+We develop new tools for governing consumption with a special emphasis on fair distribution of consumption opportunities and the broader systemic conditions for changing private consumption.
 This development activity takes place, for instance, on the ‘Design for Government’ course at Aalto University and at Tampere University Y-kampus.